 Medicine Who needs it?
 How often should I get it?
 Aspirin If you are 55 or older, you may need to take aspirin.
 Talk to your doctor.
-Aspirin may help prevent strokes.
+Aspirin may help prevent strokes and improve cardiovascular health.
 Folic acid If you are at an age where you can get pregnant and want to have kids one day, you should take folic acid.
 Taking folic acid before and while you're pregnant can prevent your baby from having birth defects (serious health problems).
-Vitamin D Ask your doctor about taking Vitamin D if you: are 65 or olderfall often or have a hard time moving Vitamin D can help lower your chance of falling and breaking bones.
-Vaccines (shots) For all women: Get a flu shot every year.
-Get a tetanus shot.
+Vitamin D Ask your doctor about taking Vitamin D if you: are 65 or older fall often or have a hard time moving are a non-Hispanic Black American Vitamin D can help lower your chance of falling and breaking bones.
+Vaccines (shots) For all women: Get a flu shot every year Get a tetanus shot.
 Talk to your doctor about when to get a tetanus shot.
-If you are between the ages of 11 and 26: Get the HPV vaccine.
-If you are over 60: Get a shingles shot.
-If you are over 65: Get a pneumonia shot.
+If you are between the ages of 11 and 26: Get the HPV vaccine If you are over 60: Get a shingles shot If you are over 65: Get a pneumonia shot.
 Some women may need a pneumonia shot at a younger age.
 Talk to your doctor.
 Talk to your CHN doctor about which vaccines you may need.
 Vaccines can help prevent serious illnesses.